 How will you get the answers?
 One way is to use the resources around you; ask your private teacher about school reputations, if you can, talk to friends in your music programs, make an appointment with your guidance or post-secondary counselor.
 It’s not a bad idea to get input from those who may have already done some of the research.

 Another way to get answers is to use the resources at the school.
-Attending information sessions and tours provides you with the opportunity to speak with admissions staff.
-Ask how you can get connected with current students - they are a great resource for what it really feels like to be a student at that school.
+Attending on-campus or virtual college fairs, information sessions and tours provides you with the opportunity to speak with admissions staff.
+Ask how you can get connected with current students–they are a great resource for what it really feels like to be a student at that school.
 And if at all possible, connect with individual faculty in your area of study.
 Studying music is, in many ways, starting an apprenticeship with a master teacher; you’ll want to have a good sense of who will be teaching you your art for the next several years.

 Sure, it will be a lot of information.
 But your goal is to determine the list of schools that are a good fit for you, and you’ll appreciate it all when it comes down to deciding which schools make the list.